-5.6.3 Changing the Measured Data of a point
+6.6.3 Changing the Measured Data of a point

 When you create a point, it is assigned to a Measured Data.
-You can access the Points
+You can access the Points Manager screen from the Work Settings menu &.

 To move a point from one Measured Data to another: